Top of the page

 You will be asleep during the surgery, which may take about 5 to 6 hours.
 The doctor will make a large cut in your chest.
 This cut is called an incision.
 It will be made through the breastbone (sternum).

 During the surgery, the doctor will likely connect you to a machine that does the jobs of your heart and lungs.
 It's called a heart-lung bypass machine.
-This machine lets the doctor stop your heartbeat while he or she works on your aorta and aortic valve.
+This machine lets the doctor stop your heartbeat while they work on your aorta and aortic valve.

 The doctor will put a clamp on the aorta above the aneurysm.
 This stops blood from flowing back into the aneurysm.
 The doctor will remove the weak section of the aorta and the aortic valve.
 The doctor will replace that part of the aorta with a man-made tube called a graft.
 Inside of this graft is an artificial aortic valve.
 The valve might be mechanical or made of biological tissue.